osrf-migration/drcsim-wiki/tutorials/installDRC.md

         ... or ...
         sudo apt-get install drcsim-hydro

-    B. In the case of using Ubuntu/Quantal or Ubuntu/Raring use just drcsim package name:
+    B. In the case of using Ubuntu/Trusty use just drcsim package name:

         sudo apt-get install drcsim